 What Is Plain Sawn Wood Flooring?

-Sometimes referred to as flat sawn or sliced, plain sawn wood floors display a looping grain, with swirls and curving lines throughout the face of the wood.
-Plain sawn lumber is milled from a full log, with growth rings displayed at angles between 30 and 60 degrees.
+Plain-sawn wood floors, also known as flat-sawn or sliced, feature a looping grain with swirls and curved lines across the surface of the wood.
+This lumber is milled from a full log, with growth rings angled between 30 and 60 degrees.

 What Is Quarter Sawn Lumber?

-Sawmills use quartered logs to create quarter sawn lumber, resulting in straighter grains displayed at angles between 60 and 90 degrees.
-Quarter sawn wood flooring tends to come in longer lengths as well.
+To create quarter-sawn lumber, sawmills use quartered logs, resulting in straighter grain patterns that are displayed at angles between 60 and 90 degrees.
+Quarter-sawn wood flooring is often available in longer lengths as well.

-Manufacturing this product requires a skilled tradesman and results in greater amounts of waste.
-You can expect to pay a premium price for quarter sawn wood flooring, and may encounter longer lead times from flooring suppliers.
+The manufacturing of quarter-sawn flooring requires skilled craftsmanship and results in higher waste levels.
+As a result, you can expect to pay a premium price for quarter-sawn wood flooring, and lead times from suppliers may be longer.

 What About Rotary Peel Flooring?

-Rotary peeled engineered wood floors are generally the most affordable type of wood flooring available.
-Manufacturers process the log first, then use a wood lathe to peel off layers in long strips, much like a roll of paper towels.
+Rotary-peeled engineered wood floors are typically the most affordable option available.
+In this process, manufacturers first prepare the log and then use a wood lathe to peel off layers in long strips, similar to unrolling a paper towel.

 Comparing the Different Types

-Choose the hardwood or engineered wood floor that best suits your home decor, budget and lifestyle.
-Quarter sawn wood floors are the most expensive, but tend to last the longest and display the most uniform grain.
+Choose the hardwood or engineered wood floor that best fits your home’s décor, budget, and lifestyle.
+Quarter-sawn wood floors are the most expensive but are known for their durability and consistent grain pattern, making them a long-lasting option.

-Plain sawn wood floors are high quality with mid-level pricing.
-Longevity depends on the thickness of the flooring, but plain sawn tends to have an average lifespan.
-Rotary peel flooring is affordable, attractive and a favorite for environmentally conscious consumers, although it will not last as long as the other types.
+Plain-sawn wood floors offer high quality at a mid-range price.
+Their lifespan depends on the thickness of the flooring, but they generally have an average durability.
+Rotary peel flooring is a cost-effective and visually appealing choice, popular among environmentally conscious consumers, though it doesn’t last as long as the other types.